HeavyTechRuby/testing-rails-day2/README.md

   end

   context "when validation errors" do
-    it "is not valid without title
+    it "is not valid without title"
-    it "is not valid without author end end
+    it "is not valid without author" end end
 ```